wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    2. Contracting: Once planning is complete, the organization creates a request for proposal (RFP) or other supplier solicitation forms, evaluates the supplier proposals, and negotiates the final contract with the selected seller.
    3. Monitoring and accepting: When a contract is in place, the organization establishes the contract work schedule, implements change control procedures, and reviews and accepts the software deliverables.
    4. Follow-up: When the software is in place, the organization must sustain the software, including managing risks and changes.
 At some point, it may be necessary for the organization to decommission the software.
+   <br /><br />

+Incident response process:
+   1. Detect the incident.
+   2. Respond to the incident.
+   3. Report the incident to the appropriate personnel.
+   4. Recover from the incident.
+   5. Remediate all components affected by the incident to ensure that all traces of the incident have been removed.
+   6. Review the incident and document all findings.
+   <br /><br />

+Incident response:
+   1. Triage: The incident response team examines the incident to see what was affected and sets priorities.
+   1. Investigation: Involves the collection of relevant data.
+   1. Containment: The damage is mitigated or contained.
+   1. Analysis: Where the <strong>root cause</strong> of the incident is discovered.
+   1. Tracking: Where the <strong>source</strong> (user or device) of the incident is determined.
+   1. Post-mortem review: Record lessons learned.
+   1. Recovery: Necessary adjustments or enhancements are made to policies and procedures.
+   <br /><br />

+Forensic investigation process:
+   1. Identification - reviewing audit logs, monitoring systems, analyzing user complaints, analyzing detection mechanisms
+   2. Preservation
+   3. Collection - making system images, implementing chain of custody, documenting the evidence, and recording timestamps.
+   4. Examination determining and documenting characteristics, such as timestamps and identification properties.
+After the evidence has been fully analyzed using scientific methods, the full incident should be reconstructed and documented.
+   5. Analysis
+   6. Presentation
+   7. Decision
+   <br /><br />

+Change control process:
+   1. The change is requested.
+   2. The change is approved.
+   3. The change is documented in the change log.
+   4. The change is tested and presented.
+   5. The change is implemented.
+   6. The change is reported to management or the CCB.
+   <br /><br />

 ### Cohesion is opposite of Coupling
    * <strong>Low cohesion</strong> describes a module that carries out <strong>many tasks</strong>, making it harder to maintain and reuse.